 Peripheral Arterial Disease (PAD)

-If you are suffering from leg pain while walking, you might think it could be arthritis, but the pain you feel could be peripheral arterial disease (PAD), which is the condition wherein the veins are narrowed and preventing blood to return to the heart, which can have serious consequences.
+If you are suffering from leg pain while walking, you might think it could be arthritis, but the pain you feel could be peripheral arterial disease (PAD), which is the condition wherein the veins are narrowed and prevent blood to return to the heart, which can have serious consequences.
 PAD may be an indicator of a serious condition such as severe coronary or neurovascular disease.
 Early diagnosis may help prevent a life-threatening cardiac event or stroke.

 Manhattan Medical Group specialists are dedicated to preventing and treating blood vessel conditions such as PAD.
 Our team includes cardiologists with extensive endovascular experience and imaging experts trained in diagnosing vascular diseases.
 Our providers offer quality vascular and endovascular services and have developed subspecialty expertise in more complex areas.